-6The daycare and school system in Ontario and Quebec
+6The daycare and school system in Ontario, British Columbia and Quebec

-Child care options for kids under 6 in Ontario
+Childcare options for kids under six in Ontario

 Daycare centres: There are plenty of licensed, city-operated or privately-run daycare centres, but they are expensive and waiting lists are long.
 Parents typically register in the second trimester of pregnancy for the child to start when they’re 12-months old!
-In Toronto, for instance, expect to pay $40/day in the GTA, $90/day downtown.
-In Ottawa, rates are around $1,000-$2,000 a month.
+In Toronto, for instance, expect to pay CA$40/day in the GTA and CA$90/day downtown.
+In Ottawa, rates are around CA$1,000-$2,000 a month.
 Daycare centres do close for major holidays (and you still pay the usual rate).
-Finding a part-time spot (mornings, afternoons, a few days a week) is even more challenging than securing a full-time spot—it’s best to find another family looking for a flexible schedule and share a full-time spot.
+Finding a part-time spot (mornings, afternoons, a few days a week, etc.) is even more challenging than securing a full-time spot—it’s best to find another family looking for a flexible schedule and share a full-time spot.

 Home-based daycares: Many caregivers look after a small group of kids in their own home.
-As of 2015, the maximum number of children is 6 for licensed providers and 5 for unlicensed providers.
-Rates are often slightly cheaper than for daycare centres but it’s best to visit a few places to see how they are run.
-To find a great home-based daycare, ask other parents at the park or keep an eye on community boards.
+The maximum number of children is six for licensed providers and five for unlicensed providers.
+Rates are often slightly cheaper than daycare centres, but it’s best to visit a few places to see how they are run.
+To find a great home-based daycare, ask other parents at the park or keep an eye on community boards, Facebook pages, etc.

-Pre-school: An early-childhood education program is offered for kids aged 4 and 5 in Ontario in the (free) public and (paid) private school systems.
-Junior and senior kindergarten can be a part-day or full-school day.
+Pre-school: An early-childhood education program is offered for kids aged four and five in Ontario in the (free) public and (paid) private school systems.
+Junior and senior kindergarten can be a part- or full-school day.
 It follows the regular school calendar, so plan ahead for teachers’ professional development days, summer holidays and bank holidays.
 Note that school days end early in Canada and many parents have to rely on (paid) after-school programs.

 Nannies: Some families hire a childcare provider who will only look after their kid(s).
-The going rate is around $14-$20/hour.
+The going rate is around CA$15-$20/hour.
 It can be a good solution if you have several kids.

 For more information, read: